Do holistic thinkers belong in Christian education?

 “Holistic education is a relatively new movement in education that seeks to engage all aspects of the learner, including mind, body, and spirit.
 Its philosophy, which is also identified as holistic learning theory, is based on the premise that each person finds identity, meaning, and purpose in life through connections to their local community, to the natural world, and to humanitarian values such as compassion and peace”.

-If you read the entire article, you will find that some make a connection of holistic thinking to evolution and socialism.
+If you read the entire article, you will find that some connect holistic thinking to evolution and socialism.

 Evolution and Socialism?
-I know, I know, … if you’re a part of a Christian educational system, you’ve read those two connections and immediately thought “Nope, not for me.”
-But, before you stop reading and consider me misguided or unholy, first consider what holistic thinking actually is.
-Once you do, I believe you’ll agree that Christian education should agree with aspects of holistic thinking.
+I know I know… if you’re a part of a Christian educational system, you’ve read those two connections and immediately thought, “Nope, not for me.”
+But, before you stop reading and consider me misguided or unholy, first consider what holistic thinking is.
+Once you do, you’ll agree that Christian education should agree with aspects of holistic thinking.

 Jesus and Holistic Thinkers

-I believe that Jesus, himself, is a holistic thinker.
+I believe that Jesus himself, is a holistic thinker.
 He was concerned about every aspect of our development.
 After all, He told us to love God with all of our heart, soul, strength, and mind (Matt.
 22:37; Luke 10:27).
 We also read that Jesus grew in wisdom, stature, and favor with God and man (Luke 2:52).
-These verses tell us that physical, spiritual, social, and academic growth are important.
-Therefore, they should be very important in Christian education!
+These verses tell us that physical, spiritual, social, and academic growth are essential.
+Therefore, they should be critical in Christian education!

-The Perfect Model for a Holistic Thinkers in Christian Education
+The Perfect Model for Holistic Thinkers in Christian Education

 We’ve made the perfect model to follow.
 This method helps teachers, parents, and students understand why physical, spiritual, and social growth are as important as academic growth.
-After using this model in a Christian school, some of the teachers and parents were concerned that our academic results on standardized tests would fall.
+After using this model in a Christian school, some teachers and parents were concerned that our academic results on standardized tests would fall.
 However, the exact opposite happened.
-The stakeholders discovered that when we emphasized spiritual and social growth, the academic grew stronger and more consistently.
+The stakeholders discovered that when we emphasized spiritual and social growth, the academics grew more robust and consistent.
 It all makes sense when you consider the six developments to producing the fruit of the Spirit.
-These six steps can be grouped into the areas of physical, spiritual, social, and academic growth.
+These six steps can be grouped into physical, spiritual, social, and academic growth.